fredmaiaarantes/simpletasks/README.md

 });
 ```

-So in order to call this server method, we need to do a call for its name.
+So in order to call this server method, we need to call it by its name.
 It would look like this:

 This sample comes from `ui/tasks/TaskItem.jsx`: